eziotamburini/ef-themes-vscode-fixed/README.md

 This repository contains a fixed version of the [ef-themes-vscode](https://github.com/anhsirk0/ef-themes-vscode) collection.

 All original themes are credited to [anhsirk0](https://github.com/anhsirk0) and the original author of the [ef-themes for Emacs](https://protesilaos.com/emacs/ef-themes/).
-This version enhances the themes to provide a address some issues from the old as well as adding some themes that were missing from the original collection.
+This version enhances the themes to address various issues as well as adding some themes that were missing from the original collection.

 ## Installation